jmbradley/Lambda-Labs-Blog/src/pages/Week One/index.md

 ![Data Map](../../src/assets/Datamap.png "Mapping our data prior to db construction")

 This was quite helpful as we moved into the subsequent days.
 Particularly as Patrick and I built our migrations.
 As we began to wrap this task, I started working on re-arranging our endpoints into routes and models.
 We did decided to do this as a group such that we could design our project for scalability.
 As we enter the homestretch, we will need to be working across a variety of files.
 If something breaks (which it will) we wanted to have thought as much about containment as we could.
 Thus we elected to execute a model/route architecture.
+Unfortunately, while I was able to complete the build of the models and routes, I was not able to get them live.
+After a discussing the best approach to implementation, we decided on rolling our end points over piece meal.
+That will happen over the next few weeks.